SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

     e. a `SELECT` statement accesses the result of the expressions.

-Setup of a statement with CTEs:
+Setup of a statement with CTE:

 -   Introductory keyword `WITH`
 -   A comma-separated list with at least one definition of a CTE